 Monica and Pete Dahlstrom

-With a win vs. North Hills and a North Allegheny Tiger win over Central Catholic, the Raiders would secure the number two seed in the Northern 8 conference, and the second home playoff game in school history.
+With the win, the Raiders clinched the number two position in the tough Northern 8 section and a home playoff game, the second in school history.